ADHD and Screen Time: How to Limit It Effectively

 ADHD brains don't work that way.
 The reward system is weighted toward the immediate.
 The pull of social media, games, and infinite scroll isn't a character flaw - it's a neurological reality.
 Willpower-based solutions don't work not because you lack discipline, but because the system you're fighting was designed by hundreds of engineers to exploit exactly the vulnerability that ADHD amplifies.

 This is why blocking apps and setting timers often fails for people with ADHD.
 The block creates friction, but the pull is stronger when willpower is depleted.
-And willpower depletes fastest in the moments ADHD traits are most active - when bored, when avoiding something hard, when overwhelmed.
+And willpower depletes fastest in the moments ADHD traits are most active, when bored, when avoiding something hard, when overwhelmed.
+If this cycle sounds familiar, our guide on how to stop doomscrolling covers structural methods that work regardless of willpower levels.

 How to Reduce Screen Time With ADHD